davidrapson/davidrapson.co.uk/_posts/2014-11-20-overengineering-performance.md

 ## Pre-requisites

-Some pre-requisites: I use [Jekyll](http://jekyllrb.com/) for my site and serve all static assets from [CloudFront](http://aws.amazon.com/cloudfront/).
+Some pre-requisites.
+I use [Jekyll](http://jekyllrb.com/) for my site and serve all static assets from [CloudFront](http://aws.amazon.com/cloudfront/).

 It's also worth noting that I've deliberately left out mentions of [SpeedIndex](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index) from this article.
 It was a key metric when I was working on these improvements but it's something I want to explore in more detail at another time.